foresterre/cargo-msrv/book/src/getting-started/rust-releases-proxy.md

 The source can be set with the `--release-source <source>` flag.
 The possible values are respectively `rust-changelog` and `rust-dist`, for the Rust GitHub repository and the Rust AWS S3 distribution bucket.
 For example: `cargo msrv find --release-source rust-changelog`.

+A third value, `offline`, reads an index which is bundled with `cargo-msrv` itself.
+It requires no network access, and therefore no proxy configuration, but it is only up-to-date up to the moment the `cargo-msrv` binary was built.

 #### Release source: `rust-changelog`